 What are Rewarded Ads?

-Rewarded ads are an ad format for apps that allows users to decide whether and when they want to consume an ad.
-In other words, users need to opt-in to a rewarded ad, otherwise, they will not see it.
+Rewarded ads (also called incentivized ads or incent ads) are advertisements that allow users to decide whether and when they want to consume them.
+In other words, users need to opt-in to see them.
 After interacting with the ad, they receive a reward, typically a digital item or in-app currency.

 Across the app industry, publishers predominantly use two kinds of rewarded ads: offer walls and rewarded video ads.